urbit/azimuth-js/README.md

 const txn = cjs.txn
 ```

-The library exposes, as far as is possible, a purely-functional API.
-This
+The library exposes a purely-functional API.
+This means you'll have to supply
-means you'll have to supply your own web3 object whenever dealing with
+your own state (e.g. web3 instance, contracts instance) whenever dealing with
 transactions and contract initialisation.
 For example, when running a fresh
-local Ganache node with the appropriate mnemonic, this will get you set up:
+local Ganache node with the appropriate (see below) mnemonic, this will get you
+set up:

 ```javascript
 const Web3 = require('web3');